kareemzok/kareemzok/README.md

 </p>

-🧑🏽‍ I m Team lead and a senior software engineer with over 12 years of experience<br>
+🧑🏽‍ I m Head Of Development, Team lead and a senior software engineer with over 12 years of experience<br>
 📱 Worked on over 100+ platforms throughout my career such as e-commerce, websites, cms, mobile app, web systems, dashboard and maps.<br>
-🚀 Co-founder of techwebies.com and sociabatt.com.<br>
+🚀 Co-founder of techwebies.com and zeesweb.com.<br>
 📝 Written more than 10 articles on [Medium profile](https://medium.com/@kareemzok) and [Dev To](https://dev.to/kareemzok)<br><br>